 What is a Stress Risk Assessment?

-The UK Health and Safety Executive (HSE) reports that work-related stress, depression or anxiety accounts for 44% of all work-related ill health across Great Britain.
+According to the U.K. Health and Safety Executive (HSE), work-related stress, depression, or anxiety accounts for 51% of all work-related ill health across Great Britain.
 Occupations most affected remain in the health and public sectors.
-The primary contributing factors include workload, lack of managerial support and organizational change.
+The primary contributing factors that are considered stressful include aspects such as workload, lack of managerial support, and organizational change.

 How to Effectively Perform a Stress Risk Assessment